Picovoice/rhino/demo/unity/README.md

 # Rhino Unity Demo

-The Rhino demo for Unity is is a multi-platform demo that runs on:
+The Rhino demo for Unity is a multi-platform demo that runs on:

 - Desktop Standalone (Windows, macOS and Linux x86_64)
 - iOS 9.0+
 - Android 4.1+

-Additionally you will need a version of Unity that is 2017.4 or higher.
+Additionally, you will need a version of Unity that is 2017.4 or higher.

 ## AccessKey